- Wearing computer glasses is one of the best things you can do to relieve eye strain while using a computer.

-The best way to obtain a prescription for computer glasses is from your eye doctor or optometrist.
-Ask him/her for a written computer eyeglass Rx during your regular eye exam.
+Method 1: The best way to obtain a prescription for computer glasses is from your eye doctor or optometrist.
+Ask him/her for a written single-vision computer eyeglass Rx during your regular eye exam.

 If for some reason that is not feasible or too expensive, here are some alternatives.

-If you already have a written Rx for distance vision lenses, calculate an Rx for computer lenses using your regular distance eyeglasses prescription as follows.
+Method 3: If you already have a written Rx for distance vision lenses, calculate an Rx for computer lenses using your regular distance eyeglasses prescription as follows:

 Single vision computer glasses – Split the Add number in half, and combine that split number with the Sph.
 Discard the remaining Add, and leave the Add data entry field blank.
 Enter the Cyl and Axis values for both eyes.
 These values are not changed in any way.
 Use the distance PD.

-If you do not know your distance vision Rx but wear prescription glasses that are not computer glasses, take them to an optical store and ask them to check the lenses and write down the Rx for them.
+Method 4: If you do not know your distance vision Rx but wear prescription glasses that are not computer glasses, take them to an optical store and ask them to check the lenses and write down the Rx for them.
 Most optical shops have a machine that can read the Rx from your lenses.
-Then use the method above to calculate the Rx for computer lenses.
+Then use Method 3 above to calculate the Rx for computer lenses.

 If cost is not a concern, you can order them at a walk-in retail optical store and the retailer can also help with adjusting the frames for the best fit.
 And you can try the frames on before you buy.

-If those options are not available to you, then (as a last resort) use this simple but very basic method.
+Method 5: This simple but very basic method is probably the easiest and least expensive way to obtain computer glasses.
+(Although not as precise as an actual vision RX.)
 Measure how far the computer screen is from your eyes.
 Then go to a local pharmacy, drugstore, Walgreen’s, WalMart, Costco, Sam’s Club, etc. Such stores typically have a display of several different reading glasses of varied strengths.

 Try on a few pairs of reading glasses at the pharmacy display.
 If you measured your computer screen to be approximately 21 inches from where you sit, which is the general distance of most computers, then this is also the approximate length of your arm.
 Stand an arms length away from the reading chart provided by the glasses display and see if you can read print the approximate size of the text on your computer screen.